JennEYoon/geo-ml/rainforest/explore21-conf/notes.md

  * Connet with recruited on LinkedIN.
 Say I will apply in a couple of months, Currently working on NICFI data deep learning project.
  * Career posts - currently listed Jobs in software and data science.
+ * YouTube uploaded some videos.
+Check which ones.

 ----